Applib-OpenHarmony/OHOSRoundImage/README.md

-# Round Image View
+# Round Image

-This library is developed to provide rounded image corners implemented using extended typescript.
+This library is developed to provide rounded image corners and oval shaped image implemented using extended typescript.

 ## Installation